LeToNode/Play2.0-CN-doc/detailledTopics/assets/Assets.md

 If you follow this structure it will be simpler to get started, but nothing stops you to modifying it once you understand how it works.

-## How public assets are packaged?
+## How are public assets packaged?

-During the build process, the contents of the `public` folder is processed and added to the application classpath.
+During the build process, the contents of the `public` folder are processed and added to the application classpath.
 When you package your application, these files are packaged into the application JAR file (under the `public/` path).

 ## The Assets controller